broadinstitute/cromshell/README.md

 To do development in this codebase, the python3 development package must be installed.

-After installation the carrot\_cli development environment can be set up by the following commands:
+After installation the cromshell development environment can be set up by the following commands:

     python3 -mvenv venv